jplattel/obsidian-clipper/readme.md

 ![Screencast](docs/demo.gif)

-This is an unofficial Chrome Extension to quickly clip a selection on a webpage to Obsidian.
+This is an unofficial Chrome/Firefox Extension to quickly clip a selection on a webpage to Obsidian.

 ## Installing (Chrome)